KreutzerSonata/compuational_physics_N2014301060059/EXCERCISE_04.md

 ##Abstract

 In this task, Euler method is used for solving the equaions set of a decay problem with two types of nuclei.
-Python gives the schema from which we can see the deviation from the accuracy result.
+Python gives the schema from which we can see the deviation from the accurate result.

 ##Background